NASA X-57 Maxwell

 The NASA X-57 Maxwell was an experimental aircraft developed by NASA, intended to demonstrate technology to reduce fuel use, emissions, and noise.
-The first flight of the X-57 was scheduled to take place in 2023, but the program was cancelled due to problems with the propulsion system.
+The first flight of the X-57 was scheduled to take place in 2023, but the program was canceled due to problems with the propulsion system.

 Development

 The experiment involved replacing the wings on a twin-engined Italian-built Tecnam P2006T (a conventional four-seater light aircraft) with distributed electric propulsion (DEP) wings, each containing electrically driven propellers.
 Test flights were initially planned to commence in 2017.

 The first test phase used an 18-engine truck-mounted wing.
 The second phase installed the cruise propellers and motors on a standard P2006T for ground- and flight-test experience.
 Phase 3 tests were to involve the high-lift DEP wing and demonstrate increased high-speed cruise efficiency.
 The leading-edge nacelles would be fitted, but the high-lift propellers, motors and controllers would not be installed.
 Phase 4 was to add the DEP motors and folding propellers to demonstrate lift-augmentation.